Kostas Lamprou: Ajax

 On 1 August 2017, Lamprou signed a one-year contract with Dutch club Ajax, becoming the fourth Greek in history to wear the colors of the club after Nikos Machlas, Yannis Anastasiou and Angelos Charisteas.
 The 26-year-old goalkeeper signed from Willem II, after two excellent seasons with them as a free transfer, even though he knew that he started as a third option.
 In the beginning of the season he played for Jong Ajax, and on 25 October 2017 he made his debut with the first team in a 4–1 away win KNVB game against De Dijk.
 Eventually, on 6 May 2018, the Greek goalie was finally handed his Eredivisie debut with Ajax and by saving five Excelsior shots he guided his team to a 2–1 away win, sealing UEFA Champions League participation for the following season.

 On 2 July 2018, he renewed his contract with Ajax until the end of the 2018–19 season.

 Vitesse

 On 16 July 2019, after two years with Ajax, Lamprou signed a one-year contract with another Dutch club Vitesse for an undisclosed fee.

 Waalwijk

 On 30 June 2020, RKC Waalwijk announced that Lamprou has signed with the club on a free transfer until 2021.

 Zwolle

 On 11 June 2021, it was announced that Lamprou had signed a 2-year contract for Zwolle, with the coming season being his 12th consecutive season in the Netherlands.

 Return to Willem II

 Lamprou returned to Willem II on 12 June 2022, signing a two-year contract with the recently relegated Eerste Divisie side.

+Return to Feyenoord

+On 4 August 2023, Lamprou returned to Feyenoord on a one-year contract.

+NAC Breda

+On 24 December 2024, Lamrou signed with NAC Breda until the end of the 2024–25 season.